gcallah/JohnGray/papers/callahan.md

 ## Endgames

+The essay "The Strange Death of Tory England" deals with the British Conservative party undermining its own base by embracing neoliberalism.
+While much of the essay deals with particulars of British politics, it does further illustrate Gray's move away from Thatcherism, as well as presenting an example of the truth that unfettered markets are not friendly towards social cohesion.

+The next essay, "After Social Democracy," argues that, whether one approves or disapprove of Thatcherism, its "consequences for political life in Britain" are "irreversible" (1997, p.
+11).
+Gray sees no possibility of Britain reverting to a pre-Thatcher form of social democracy or traditional conservatism; instead, the correct focus of practical political thought is "What is Thatcherism's successor?"
+(1997, p.
+11)

+Gray contends that while social democracy was once a workable alternative to Soviet communism and American individualism,  "the billions of skilled workers released onto the global market by the communist collapse and the disappearance of any effective barriers to global mobility of capital" have rendered it "a bankrupt project" (1997, p.
+13).
+Gray also rejects the project of right-wingers (such as John Redwood) who seek to revive traditional cultural forms that have mostly vanished.

+As an alternative, he recommends "a communitarian liberal perspective" which "enriches standard liberal philosophy with the distinctive insights of communitarian thought" (1997, p.
+15).
+He hopes this will balance the human need for security and forms of common life with people's "demand... to make their own choices and to be at least part-authors of their own lives" (1997, p.
+16).
+This latter requirement is, of course, incompatible with the denial of free will that Gray will adopt later: if free will is an illusion, we no more make choices than does a rock tumbling down a hill.
+Furthermore, this few of our choices as "autonomous" ignores the insights of Rene Girard into the mimetic nature of our desires.
+[cite!!!]

+A central component of "the communitarian liberal view… is that market freedoms have instrumental value only, as a means to individual well-being" (1997, p.
+17).
+And "in contrast with social democracy, which has extended to social welfare rights the supposedly unconditional claims of negative liberal rights, the communitarian view affirms the dependency of individual autonomy on a strong network of reciprocal obligations" (1997, p.
+18).
+The goal is "reconciling the human need for security with the permanent revolution of the market" (1997, p.
+19).

+"It is a comment on the parochialism of British political life that social democrats have accepted the Thatcherite claim that opposition to European federalism is the prerogative of the Right" (1997, p.
+34-35).

 "It is difficult to reconcile [science as truth seeking] with the results of scientific inquiry, such as Darwinism.
 In a consistently Darwinian perspective, science will seek truth only in so far as truth serves human interests" (1997, p.
 168).